Piecewise

 Method 1.
 If-else statements

-First, let define our
+So, let's define our

-function with if-else statements.
+function with if-else statements for the moment.
 We

 just use different conditions for the different ranges, and assign